mhelwig/apk-anal/README.md

 Android APK analyzer based on radare2 and others.

 # What does it do?
-It's an static analys too for APK files based on radare2, apktool and apkid.
+It's an static analys too for APK files based on radare2, apktool and APKiD.
 It tries to quickly determine interesting features like

 * root detection
 * emulator detection